Rides (American TV series)

-Rides is an automotive reality TV show produced for the TLC Network.
-The show's host is automobile enthusiast and amateur racer Jason Priestley.
-Rides debuted in the summer of 2004 and became TLC's highest-rated series of the year.
+Rides is an automotive reality television show produced for the TLC Network in the United States.
+The show's host is the automobile enthusiast and amateur racer Jason Priestley.
+Rides began in summer 2004 and became TLC's highest-rated series of the year.

 Cars

 The majority of the cars seen in the show were one-off (non-production) cars or concept cars such as the Ford Shelby GR-1 and the Ford Shelby Cobra Concept.
 The show also showed the building aspects and techniques used for creating cars.